awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 To start a human loop for a built\-in task type jobs use the corresponding service's API to provide your input data and to configure the human loop\.
 For Amazon Textract, you use the `AnalyzeDocument` API operation\.
 For Amazon Rekognition, you use the `DetectModerationLabels` API operation\.
 You can use the AWS CLI, or a language\-specific SDK to create requests using these API operations\.

+**Important**
+When you create a human loop using a built\-in task type, you can use `DataAttributes` to specify a set of `ContentClassifiers` related to the input provided to the `StartHumanLoop` operation\.
+Use content classifiers to declare that your content is free of personally identifiable information or adult content\.
+To use Amazon Mechanical Turk, ensure your data is free of personally identifiable information, including protected health information under HIPAA, and include the `FreeOfPersonallyIdentifiableInformation` content classifier\.
+If you do not use this content classifier, SageMaker will not send your task to Mechanical Turk\.
+If your data is free of adult content, also include the `'FreeOfAdultContent'` classifier\.
+If you do not use these content classifiers, SageMaker may restrict the Mechanical Turk workers that can view your task\.

 After you start your ML job using your built\-in task type's AWS service API, Amazon A2I monitors the inference\-results of that service\.
 For example, when running a job with Amazon Rekognition, Amazon A2I checks the inference confidence score for each image and compares it to the confidence\-thresholds specified in your flow definition\.
 If the conditions to start a human review task are satisfied, or if you didn't specify conditions in your flow definition, a human review task is sent to workers\.

 ### Create an Amazon Textract Human Loop<a name="a2i-human-loop-textract"></a>

 Amazon A2I integrates with Amazon Textract so that you can configure and start a human loop using the Amazon Textract API\.
 To send a document file to Amazon Textract for text analysis, you use the Amazon Textract [`AnalyzeDocument` API operation](https://docs.aws.amazon.com/textract/latest/dg/API_AnalyzeDocument.html)\.
 To configure a human loop, set the `HumanLoopConfig` parameter when you configure `AnalyzeDocument`\.
-To learn how, see Step 3 in [Running AnalyzeDocument with Amazon A2I \(Preview\)](https://docs.aws.amazon.com/textract/latest/dg/a2i-textract.html#procedure-a2i-document) in the *Amazon Textract Developer Guide*\.
+To learn how, see Step 3 in [Running AnalyzeDocument with Amazon A2I](https://docs.aws.amazon.com/textract/latest/dg/a2i-textract.html#procedure-a2i-document) in the *Amazon Textract Developer Guide*\.

 After you run the `AnalyzeDocument` with a human loop configured, Amazon A2I monitors the results from `AnalyzeDocument` and checks it against the flow definition's activation conditions\.
 If Amazon Textract inference confidence score for one or more key value pairs meets the conditions for review, Amazon A2I starts a human review loop and includes the [https://docs.aws.amazon.com/textract/latest/dg/API_HumanLoopActivationOutput.html](https://docs.aws.amazon.com/textract/latest/dg/API_HumanLoopActivationOutput.html) object in the `AnalyzeDocument` response\.